asiimwedismas/dev-digest/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow the next steps.

 ### Prerequisites